 You will be asked to submit examples of your fiction, as well as a short statement explaining why you believe you are the right person to receive the scholarship.

 In equal measure we want to know why you want to do the course, why you’re the right person to write your story, and why you need the scholarship to help.

-Once you’ve done that, you’ll need to email us 1,000 words of your work-in-progress.
-We might also ask you for more later on: our tutors will want to get to know your work as well as possible before offering you a place, so we may ask for more of it than we do of other peoples’.
+We might also ask you for more later on: our tutors will want to get to know your work as well as possible before offering you a place, so we may ask for more of it than we do of other people’s.

-And if you’re not selected?
-If you apply for the Scholarship and are unsuccessful you will not be eligible to apply for a paying place until the next iteration.
-The reasoning here is brutish: the Faber Academy Scholarship is for people who could not afford to attend the course otherwise.
+Please note that if you apply for a Scholarship and are unsuccessful you will not be eligible to book onto or apply for a paying place until the next iteration.
+The reasoning here is brutish: Faber Academy Scholarships are for people who could not afford to attend the course otherwise.
 This is a way of limiting applications to just that set of writers.